 Alaska Counseling Career and Salary Information

-Of the estimated 2,054 licensed counselors employed in Alaska, the largest fields are substance abuse, behavioral disorder, and mental health counseling with 910 counselors employed and educational, guidance, school, and vocational counseling with 720 counselors employed.1,3 Alaska ranks among the top five highest-paying states in the country in three of five subfields of counseling.1-5 Rehabilitation counselors and substance abuse, behavioral disorder, and mental health counselors both earn average salaries that rank second highest in the country at $60,900 and $62,920 respectively.4,1 The category of “all other counselors” earns the fourth-highest average salary in the country at $58,800.5
+Of the more than 1,500 licensed counselors employed in Alaska, the fields with the most counselors are substance abuse, behavioral disorder, and mental health counseling with 1,000 counselors employed and educational, guidance, and career counseling and advising with 350 counselors employed.1,3 Alaska ranks among the top five highest-paying states in the country for rehabilitation counselors ($55,100 average annual salary) and substance abuse, behavioral disorder, and mental health counselors ($65,090 average annual salary).1,5

 Counseling Associations in Alaska